IBM-Bluemix-Docs/java/microprofile-metrics.md

 As you can see, two portfolios are counted as expected.

 A few things of note:
-- This is an in-memory counter: If the pod is restarted, the value is reset to zero; if there are multiple replicas, each has its own unique value.
+- An in-memory counter is used: If the pod is restarted, the value is reset to zero; if there are multiple replicas, each has its own unique value.
 - The "# HELP" text is what is specified as the description in the `@Counted` annotation.

 You can view the output of this REST GET endpoint in your web browser as well: